Ateneo de Davao University

-The university was granted "Institutional Accreditation" by the Philippine Accrediting Association of Schools, Colleges and Universities in which only six universities in the country were given such recognition, and was also granted Autonomous Status by the Commission on Higher Education (Philippines).
+The university was granted "Institutional Accreditation" by the Philippine Accrediting Association of Schools, Colleges, and Universities, an honor only granted to six universities.
+It also received an autonomous status from the Philippine Commission on Higher Education.

 History

+Before the Jesuits assumed administration of the school in 1948, it was known as St. Peter's Parochial School.
+After taking over, the Jesuits renamed the institution Ateneo de Davao, following their traditon at the time of namings Jesuits-run schools "Ateneo."
+Ateneo de Davao is one of nine schools in the Philippines bearing the Ateneo name.

-At the request of the Most Reverend Luis del Rosario, S.J., bishop of the Archdiocese of Zamboanga, which then included the Davao region, the Jesuit fathers took over St. Peter's Parochial School and founded the Ateneo de Davao in 1948.
-The founding fathers were led by Fr.
-Theodore E. Daigler S.J., who became the first rector of the school.
-The other founding Jesuits were Alfredo Paguia S.J., Grant Quinn S.J., Scholastics James Donelan S.J. and Rodolfo Malasmas S.J.
-On 20 May 1948, Ateneo de Davao was registered with the SEC (SEC Registration No. 3467) as a non-stock, non-profit, education institution.
+At the request of Bishop Luis del Rosario of the Archdiocese of Zamboanga, which then included the Davao region, fellow Jesuit priests assumed control of the existing St. Peter's Parochial School and founded the Ateneo de Davao in 1948.
+Theodore E. Daigler, one of the priests, served as the first rector of the school.

-When the Ateneo de Davao formally opened on 28 June 1948, it offered grades V and VI and 1st to 3rd year high school.
+When the school opened on June 28, 1948, it enrolled students from the fifth grade through the third year of high school.
 There were 71 elementary students and 131 high school students who started in a wooden building on a six-hectare lot in Matina.

 The Jacinto campus (3.5 hectares) was acquired in 1951 with the support of the Most Rev. Clovis Thibault, P.M.E., Bishop-Prelate of Davao.
 The campus provided classrooms for high school students in the daytime and college courses in the evenings.
 College course offerings then were liberal arts, commerce, education, associate in arts, pre-law, secretarial and an elementary teacher's certificate program.
 The College Department opened in July 1951 with 130 male students.
 College classes were held in the wooden Bellarmine Hall.
 In 1953, the Ateneo de Davao College became co-educational.
 By then, there were nine collegiate course programs offered.

+Ateneo De Davao became one of the centers of student activism in Mindanao during the period of martial law under Ferdinand Marcos.
+Some people would later be added to the Philippines' Bantayog ng mga Bayani Wall of Remembrance, which honors victims of the resistance against the authoritarian government of Ferdinand Marcos.

-University campus
+University campuses

-The university operates in three campuses in Davao City, both housing several research and academic units.
-The 4-hectare campus between Roxas Avenue and Jacinto Street is the metropolitan or "downtown" campus as it is situated in the central business district of the city.
-When it was acquired in 1951, the Jacinto campus was only 3.5 hectares.
+The university operates in three campuses in Davao City, with all housing research and academic units.
+The 4-hectare campus nestled between Roxas Avenue and Jacinto Street is the metropolitan or "downtown" campus as it is situated in the central business district of the city.
+When it was acquired in 1951, the site was only 3.5 hectares.
 In 2012, an adjacent 5,000 square meter lot (0.5 hectare) was added to the existing campus.
-The undergraduate and graduate schools of the university, including the College of Law, which have a combined population of around 8,000 students are housed in this campus.
+The undergraduate and graduate schools, and the College of Law are housed in this campus and have a combined student population of around 8,000.